qchenevier/MBA_memoire/doc/introduction.md

   - What is the new context for organizations?
   - How can they adapt to it?

-Actor vs Organization
+#### Actor-Organization {-}

-~ This dimension relate to the scale at which we describe the perturbation.
+The second dimenson of Digitalization we will use in this document relates to the scale at which we describe the perturbation.
 Like a widely-used sociological tool, named [**Actor-Network theory**](https://en.wikipedia.org/wiki/Actor%E2%80%93network_theory), which describes an organization by identifying the actors which compose it, including machines, and  the network of relations which connects those actors.
 The term _Network_ has been replaced by _Organization_ because of its strong technological meaning in the field of telecommunications in the context of this report.
 Other word associations like **Microeconomic-Macroeconomic**, **Unit-Group**, **Small-Big** would have been suitable also.

-~ In this context, **Actor** refers to all the tangible and intangible entities contained in an organization.
+In this context, **Actor** refers to all the tangible and intangible entities contained in an organization.
 The main entities of an organization are the people belonging to that organization.
 Coherently the other entities we consider are those which can interact with (or be handled by) a human: tangible like a computer, a car, a desk, a smartphone or intangible like an application, a database, a knowledge, a technology or money.
 On the other hand, **Organization** refers to the combination of those entities through a network of interactions and flows.
 An organization could be of any form, but most of the organizations we consider in this report have a hierarchical structure.
 Hierarchical organizations are pretty common but it is only one type of among others.

   - What is happening locally?
   - What is happening globally?